MissVeronica/um-happy-birthday/README.md

 3. Consent Status counts for the site added to the Modal and plugin Settings.
 4. Old Users without a Registration consent can either be set to "Yes" or "No" for the Privacy default value in Account page.
 5. Account page privacy settings only displayed for Users selected by their User role.
+### Version 2.3.0
+1. Birthday Cake with Candles at the celebrants Profile pages after Profile user name
+2. Display of Birthday Cake with Candles disabled for Accounts denying Birthday greetings emails.

 ## References
 1. WP Cron:  https://developer.wordpress.org/plugins/cron/